Andresmup/github-foundations/14_NOTIFICATIONS/Readme.md

 In your Github account settings you have a Notifications tab to configure notifications options.

 Every notification allow 3 actions:
-- Mark as don
+- Mark as done
-- Dont get anymore alerts for it
+- Don't get anymore alerts for it
 - Bookmark or save for later

 ## FILTER OPTIONS